Mason Gooding: Career

-In 2017, while still in college, Gooding found a manager and an agent and started booking roles.
-While still at N.Y.U., he was a P.A. and a featured background player on the web series Spring Street.
-He booked his first major acting role in the HBO's dramedy Ballers alongside Dwayne Johnson.
-In 2018, Gooding gained his first major film role in Booksmart, directed by Olivia Wilde in her directorial debut.
-In 2019, Gooding was cast as Andrew in Love, Victor, the television spinoff of the 2018 film Love, Simon.
-Originally developed for Disney+, the series premiered on Hulu in 2020.
-While he had played football in high school, Gooding had to learn how to play basketball for the role.
-Gooding also appeared in Netflix's Christmas themed romantic comedy Let It Snow later that year.
+In 2017, while still in college, Gooding found a manager and an agent and began booking roles.
+While at N.Y.U., he was a PA and a featured background player on the web series Spring Street.
+He booked his first major acting role in the dramedy Ballers on HBO alongside Dwayne Johnson.
+In 2018, Gooding played his first major film role in Booksmart, directed by Olivia Wilde in her directorial debut.
+In 2019, he was cast as Andrew in Love, Victor, the television spinoff of the 2018 film Love, Simon.
+Originally developed for Disney+, the series premiered in 2020.
+While he had played football in high school, he had to learn how to play basketball for the role.
+Gooding appeared in Let It Snow, a Christmas-themed romantic comedy on Netflix later in 2020.

-In 2020, he also began appearing in Freeform's sitcom, Everything's Gonna Be Okay.
+In 2020, he also began appearing in Freeform's sitcom Everything's Gonna Be Okay.
 In September 2020, Gooding was cast as Chad Meeks-Martin in the fifth Scream film, which was directed by Matt Bettinelli-Olpin and Tyler Gillett.
 Delayed by the COVID-19 pandemic, the film was released on January 14, 2022.

-In late August 2021, Gooding co-starred alongside Kesha and Chloe Bailey in the scripted podcast, Electric Easy, a musical neo-noir science fiction show set in a futuristic Los Angeles.
+In late August 2021, Gooding co-starred alongside Kesha and Chloe Bailey in the scripted podcast Electric Easy, a musical neo-noir science fiction show set in futuristic Los Angeles.
 Humans struggle to co-exist with robots, known as “electrics”.
-The show was created by Vanya Asher; executive producer was Kesha.
+The show was created by Vanya Asher and executive produced by Kesha.
 The podcast premiered on August 30, 2021.

-Gooding reprised his role of Chad Meeks-Martin in the film Scream VI, released on March 10, 2023.
-He is set to reprise the role in Scream 7.
+Gooding reprised his role of Meeks-Martin in the film Scream VI, released on March 10, 2023.
+He portrayed the character again in Scream 7.